kaixuan-tan/DataMining_Project/README.md

 3. Run "1.
 Get Stock List.py"
 4. Run "2.
 Get News Headline.py"
 5. Run "3.
 FinancialReport.py".

 This script require Chromer Driver.
 Chromer Driver can be downloaded from: https://chromedriver.storage.googleapis.com/index.html?path=2.46/ Change the Chrome Driver path at line 31 to match the path in your PC

+Before running the code, mySQL has to be started to load the data crawled from the websites.